 Another source of radon in the home can comes from well water.
 The water in a well is in direct proximity with rock, stone, and soil which can filter into the indoor water source.

-What is the average cost of Radon Mitigation in Rochester, NY?
+What is the average cost of Radon Mitigation in Syracuse, NY?

 Average cost for a basic residential Radon Mitigation will cost between $1,200 to $1,500

-In Rochester, NY, you can expect to pay between $1,500 to $5,000 for a Vapor Barrier oriented residential Radon Mitigation.
+In Syracuse, NY, you can expect to pay between $1,500 to $5,000 for a Vapor Barrier oriented residential Radon Mitigation.

 Commercial properties will vary greatly in cost depending on the size of the building and the scope of work involved.
 For the most part, most commercial Radon Mitigations will be significantly higher in cost.